hilikliming/KMSC/README.md

 # KMSC
-This is a repository dedicated to the development of Kernelized Matched Subspace Classifier
+This is a repository dedicated to the testing of Kernelized Matched Subspace Classifier